 Publication requirements for CRLs are provided in Sections 4.9.7.
 This CP is reviewed and updated annually.
-New or modified version of this CP is published in the CA repository within seven calendar days upon the approval of the PMA.
-CAs shall publish their new or modified CPS to their repositories within seven calendar days upon receiving the approval letter from the competent authority.
+New or modified version of this CP is published in the CA repository as soon as possible upon the approval of the PMA.
+CAs shall publish their new or modified CPS to their repositories as soon as possible upon receiving the approval letter from the competent authority.